MDMEHEDIHASA/Yolo-Object-Tracking-with-Image-and-Videos/README.md

 You can use this project both for image object tracking and video object tracking

-You can see image object tracking result first go to images folder then go to res folder then you can see resultant images.
+You can see image object tracking result first go to images folder  then you can see resultant images.

-For Videos object tracking result you can go to videos folder then go to res folder and play the video and see the result.
+For Videos object tracking result you can go to videos folder then  play the video and see the result.